JABaber/ST558Project/README.md

     # Read in the JSON file from the API with the full URL string
     berryinfo <- fromJSON(fullURL)
   }
-  # Return the info on the pokemon
+  # Return the info on the berry
   return(berryinfo)
 }
 ```